DCAN-Labs/hbcd-docs-internal/docs/orgcharts.md

-#  HDCC Organizational Charts <br> 🚧 UNDER CONSTRUCTION 🚧
+#  🚧 HDCC Organizational Charts 🚧

 ## Overview
 The larger organizational structure of the HBCD Data Coordinating Center (HDCC) is as follows, with the HDCC Co-Directors listed at the top and the institutions/organizations listed below- ***click on individual institutions to be directed to their organizational charts***.
 Please visit the [HDCC page](https://hbcdstudy.org/hbcd-data-coordinating-center/) of the HBCD Study website for a full list of all HDCC members.